MediaComem/survey-pole-gare/README.md

 Survey-Pole-Gare is the survey used by the municipality of Lausanne to get feedback on the [Pole gare](http://pole-gare.ch/) urbanistic project from interested citizens.

+The project is a lengthy survey with cartographic questions.
+Users can **select features on maps** to respond to some questions.
+This is very useful for our use case.
+This also brings some challenges that we discuss in this document.

+For theses cartographic questions we chose [OpenLayers 3](http://openlayers.org/) *v3.17.1*.
+We will not argue here why we choose it, but it is free, open source and quite easy to use.

 ## .env
 The `config/database.yml` `config/secrets.yml` files use environment variables for some config values.
 Each contributor must have a `.env` file in the app root with values for the following environment variables: